hpsilva/hpsilva.github.io/_posts/2015-12-12-regular-expressions.md

 To avoid any confusions while working with regular expressions, we would make use of raw strings as ´r"expression"´.
 Raw strings don't escape anything, which makes use of regular expressions easier.

-The next example checks if the pattern 'span' match the string and prints 'Match!' if it does:
+The next example checks if the pattern 'span' match the string and prints 'Match!' if it does so:

 ```python
 import re